• Free shipping on all orders

 Image Credit: MylosArtworks, Pixabay

-The Weimaraner is a grey, short-haired dog that was originally used by noblemen for hunting purposes, especially deer, boar, and bears.
-They shed moderately and need occasional grooming.
-However, for the most part, they don’t require much maintenance.
+The Weimaraner is a gray, short-haired dog originally used by noblemen for hunting deer, boar, and bears.
+They shed moderately and need occasional grooming, but they don’t require much maintenance.

-These canines are extremely friendly and often described as “fearless.”
-They’re loyal and affectionate to their family, but they can also be quite independent.
+Weimaraners are friendly and often described as “fearless.”
+They’re loyal and affectionate to their family but can also be independent.
 They’re alert and watchful, though they aren’t known for being guard dogs.

-They’re very active and require a lot of exercise otherwise, they may become bored and anxious.
-Positive reinforcement is a must while training, as they can be stubborn at times.
+They’re very active and require a lot of exercise; otherwise, they may become bored and anxious.
+Positive reinforcement is necessary while training, as they can sometimes be stubborn.

 12. Whippet